alaindet/sass-pal/README.md

 There's Jarvis and Iron-Man, Alfred and Batman and **Sass Pal** and front end developers.
 Sass Pal is a utility library written in Sass with SCSS syntax to speed up your development process.

-All the library lives in the Sass files only, **no CSS is output** until you request it.
-It doesn't enforce hard-to-override pre-made components, it doesn't crowd your HTML templates with hundreds of utility classes, it doesn't require complex purging while building your application.
+All the library lives in Sass files only, so that **no CSS is output** until you request it.
+It doesn't enforce hard-to-override pre-made components, it doesn't flood your HTML templates with hundreds of inline-like utility classes, it doesn't require complex purging when building your application.

 Sass Pal offers an on-demand utility system via the `pal()` global mixin, having